-- 2.1 Profiles are: - a.
+2.1 Profiles are:

+- a.
 The outcomes of evaluations of jobs (see paragraph 3 below). - b.
-Explanations (rationales) for how national benchmark jobs evaluate as they do. - 2.2 Profiles are NOT: - a.
-Job descriptions and are NOT intended to replace organisational job descriptions. - b.
+Explanations (rationales) for how national benchmark jobs evaluate as they do.

+2.2 Profiles are NOT:

+- a.
+Job descriptions and are NOT intended to replace organisational job descriptions.
+Similarly, profile labels are not intended to be read as job titles - b.
 Person specifications for recruitment purposes, although they may be helpful in drawing up person specifications in the future.